 In reviewing the committee composition during the year, it was decided that, due to the size of the company, the Remuneration Committee and Nominations Committee would remain one committee.

-The Committee comprises of Charles Mostert (chairman), Said Tinawi and Mohamad Bassam Al Mojarkesh.
+The Committee comprised of Charles Mostert (chairman), Said Tinawi and Mohamad Bassam Al Mojarkesh, who resigned in April 2023.